 Check Portfolio and References

-The CV and portfolio of React.js developers can say a lot about the expertise they can offer.
+The CV and portfolio of React.js developers can say a lot about their expertise.
 Firstly, pay attention to the candidate's experience, whether he has at least two years of experience in working with React and developed various single page applications (SPA).

 Secondly, because the React community regularly releases new features and libraries, it’s essential for the candidate to follow the latest trends and monitor changes in React interface.
 Knowledge of the latest React-based libraries and tools can be a huge benefit as well.

 - Ask for references or try to find feedback on your candidate’s work in the community and job forums.
 This allows you to have a better understanding of his capabilities.